genaim/TP2_2425/practicas/P1/enunciado_en.md

     follow:

-    1.  uses the *dequeuing strategy* to compute a list of vehicles that should be advanced, and then ask these vehicles to move to their next roads and remove them from the corresponding queue.
+    1.  uses the *dequeuing strategy* to compute a list of vehicles that should be advanced (from the road with a green light), and then ask these vehicles to move to their next roads and remove them from the corresponding queue.

     2.  uses the *light switching strategy* to compute the index of the